pmc4/feynkscape/README.md

 1. Click once on the document to start drawing the line.
 A red line that follows your cursor will appear now.
 ![First click on the document and then move the mouse.](/imgs/scalar_line1.png)

 2. Double click it again at the tail of the line to finish drawing it.
-Having the grid with the Snapping tool on will help.
+Having the grid with the Snapping tool or pressing `Ctrl` while drawing the line will help.
 ![Double click it to close the line.](/imgs/scalar_line2.png)

 3. The line has a different stroke width and a different style.
 Use the Selector Tool (press `S`) and select the dashed straight line that appears at the top of the document (highlighted with a red rectangle).
 Copy it with `Edit > Copy` or press `Ctrl + C`.